 Christmas is a time for celebration – giving gifts, making our houses look sparkly and festive, and eating a lot of food.
 But can we do all these things in a way that is better for the planet, as well as for our wallets?

-Every year at Christmas Britons create 30% more waste than usual, including an estimated 227,000 miles of wrapping paper and a whopping 114,000 tonnes of plastic packaging.
+Every year at Christmas people in the UK create 30% more waste than usual, including an estimated 227,000 miles of wrapping paper and a whopping 114,000 tonnes of plastic packaging.

 If you are anything like me you will feel a tinge of Christmas guilt alongside all the joy and cheer as you are surrounded by mounds of torn paper, and often gifts you didn’t really want in the first place!
 This year you may be feeling the urge to do things a bit differently.